dariomele/dariomele.github.io/README.md

-# Dario Mele – PhD Student
+# Dario Mele – PhD Student in Physics

 Welcome to my GitHub Pages! 🌌
-I’m a PhD student exploring quantum computation, quantum machine learning, and coding qubits.
+I’m a PhD student at University of Genoa, exploring quantum computation, quantum machine learning, and coding qubits.

 ## About Me
 I love experimenting with quantum algorithms and building software that makes qubits dance 🚀.